higginsro/DF-git/README.md

 This will save and push the current state of both bots and overwrite the <prod_bot> with the most recent version of the <dev_bot>

+rm_agent removes a submodule from your local repo.
+Use with caution: dfgit.py rm_agent <agent_name>

 ```